gabindu/git-playground/git-intro-slides.md

      ```
      git config --global user.name "Vlad Dracula"
      git config --global user.email "vlad@tran.sylvan.ia"
      git config --list
      ```

+- (Optional:) Setup SSH for easier syncing with remote repos:

   - Create yourself an SSH key pair:
       - In a terminal, do:
         ```
         ssh-keygen -t ed25519
         ```
   - Upload your public SSH key to GitHub (or GitLab or similar)
     - Create yourself a free account
     - After logging on the website, click on your profile image, User Settings, SSH Keys
     - Copy & Paste your **public** key, usually found in `~/.ssh/id_ed25519.pub` (or maybe `id_rsa.pub` if you already had an older key)
     - This enables a quicker way to up- and download files directly from the commandline, without the need of entering passwords.

 ## Command line git